Air Assault, All American brigades complete Transfer of Authority in Iraq

 |0

-This work, Air Assault, All American brigades complete Transfer of Authority in Iraq [Image 1 of 2], is free of known copyright restrictions under U.S. copyright law.
+This work, Air Assault, All American brigades complete Transfer of Authority in Iraq, by SSG Jason Hull, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT